TOTAL DOSES ADMINISTERED

 Totals as of 7:30 a.m. on Friday, Feb.
 26

-Allen Fire Department has been designated a state distribution hub for the COVID-19 vaccine and expects to receive larger vaccine deliveries as a result of this this designation.
+Allen Fire Department is a state distribution hub for the COVID-19 vaccine.
 Individuals who wish to receive a COVID-19 vaccine from Allen Fire Department must:

 - Be included in either Phase 1A or Phase 1B priority groups as defined by the State of Texas

 - Register for vaccine appointment alerts through Allen Fire Department.
 At this time, email alerts will be the only way to view or schedule future appointments.